 EPA (Task) "Watch me do this."
 "Let's do this together."
 Repeat all findings or substantial input/revisions.
 Repeat key findings or minimal input/revisions.
 Gather a history from a patient.
 I would gather the history myself I would gather the history with the student I would let the student gather the history and repeat all findings I would let the student gather the history and repeat key findings Perform a physical exam.
 I would do the physical exam myself I would do the physical exam with the student I would let the student do the physical exam and repeat all findings I would let the student do the physical exam and repeat key findings Develop a differential diagnosis.
-I would create the differential diagnosis myself I would work with the student to create the differential diagnosis but take the lead I would let the student create the differential diagnosis, but then provide substantial input I would let the student create the differential diagnosis, but then provide minimal input Recommend and interpret common diagnostic tests.
-I would recommend and interpret the tests myself I would work with the student to recommend and interpret the tests but take the lead I would let the student recommend and interpret the tests, but then provide substantial input I would let the student recommend and interpret the tests, but then provide minimal input Develop a management plan.
-I would create the management plan myself I would work with the student to create the management plan but take the lead I would let the student create the management plan but then provide substantial input I would let the student create the management plan but then provide minimal input Provide preventive care.
-Only in FM, IM, and pedidatrics I would provide the preventative care and anticipatory guidance myself.
-I would work with the student to provide the preventative care and anticipatory guidance.
-I would let the student provide the preventative care and anticipatory guidance but then provide substantial input.
-I would let the student provide the preventative care and anticipatory guidance but then provide minimal input.

-Provide written documentation of a I would write the note myself I would sit next to the student and write the note together I would let the student write the note but then make substantial revisions I would let the student write the note but then make minimal revisions clinical encounter. , , and the second Provide an oral presentation of a clinical encounter.
+I would create the differential diagnosis myself I would work with the student to create the differential diagnosis but take the lead I would let the student create the differential diagnosis, but then provide substantial input I would let the student create the differential diagnosis, but then provide minimal input Develop a management plan (including suggesting and interpreting lab tests and preventative care).
+I would create the management plan myself I would work with the student to create the management plan but take the lead I would let the student create the management plan but then provide substantial input I would let the student create the management plan but then provide minimal input Provide written documentation of a clinical encounter.
+I would write the note myself I would sit next to the student and write the note together I would let the student write the note but then make substantial revisions I would let the student write the note but then make minimal revisions Provide an oral presentation of a clinical encounter.
 I would not allow the student to present I would do the presentation with the student but take the lead I would let the student present the patient, but then provide substantial input I would let the student present the patient, but then provide minimal input